smartstore/Smartstore/README.md

 ### Option 2 - by running a build script

-Run the build script corresponding to your target platform in the directory **build**: `build.{Platform}.cmd`.
-The result build will be placed in the directory `build/artifacts/Community.{Version}.{Platform}`.
-Also, a zip archive is created automatically in **build/artifacts/**.
+Run the build script corresponding to your target platform in the **build** directory: `build.{Platform}.cmd`.
+The resulting build will be placed in the `build/artifacts/Community.{Version}.{Platform}` directory.
+A zip archive in **build/artifacts/** is created automatically.

-By default, the build script produces a platform-dependent, self-contained application that includes the ASP.NET runtime and libraries, the Smartstore application and its dependencies.
+By default, the build script produces a platform-specific, self-contained application that includes the ASP.NET runtime and libraries, the Smartstore application and its dependencies.
 You can run it on any machine that doesn't have the .NET runtime installed.

-Smartstore uses Nuke (https://nuke.build/) as build automation solution, which makes it easy to customize the build process by editing the file `src/Smartstore.Build/Smartstore.Build/Build.cs`.
+Smartstore uses Nuke (https://nuke.build/) as its build automation solution, which makes it easy to customize the build process by editing `src/Smartstore.Build/Smartstore.Build/Build.cs`.

-### Info about "src/Smartstore.Web/Modules" directory
+### About the "src/Smartstore.Web/Modules" directory

-While building the solution, all modules in `src/Smartstore.Modules/` are discovered, compiled and placed in the `src/Smartstore.Web/Modules/` directory.
-The application runtime uses this directory as a source from which modules are dynamically loaded from.
-However, during development, the "Modules" directory is irrelevant.
+While building the solution, all modules in `src/Smartstore.Modules/` are detected, compiled and placed in the `src/Smartstore.Web/Modules/` directory.
+The application runtime uses this directory as a source from which modules are loaded dynamically.
+During development, however, the "Modules" directory is irrelevant.
 You can safely delete it at any time.

 ### Creating Docker images

-To create a Docker image run `build/dockerize.{Platform}[.nobuild].sh`.
+To create a Docker image, run `build/dockerize.{Platform}[.nobuild].sh`.

 ##### dockerize.linux.sh

-Creates a Debian Linux base image including the complete ASP.NET runtime, builds the solution and publishes a framework-dependent application within the Linux container.
-Also installs **wkhtmltopdf** native library which is required to generate PDF files.
+Creates a Debian Linux base image including the complete ASP.NET runtime, builds the solution and publishes a framework-dependent application inside the Linux container.
+It also installs the native **wkhtmltopdf** library needed to generate PDF files.

 ##### dockerize.linux.nobuild.sh

-Much faster, but requires that the application was previously built and is located in `build/artifacts/Community.{Version}.linux-x64`.
-Creates a Debian Linux base image including the ASP.NET runtime dependencies only and copies the build artifact.
-Also installs **wkhtmltopdf** native library which is required to generate PDF files.
+Much faster, but requires that the application has already been built and is located in `build/artifacts/Community.{Version}.linux-x64`.
+Creates a Debian Linux base image with only the ASP.NET runtime dependencies and copies the build artifact.
+It also installs the native **wkhtmltopdf** library needed to generate PDF files.

 ##### dockerize.windows.nobuild.sh

-Creates a Windows Nano Server base image including the ASP.NET runtime dependencies only and copies the build artifact.
-Requires that the application was previously built and is located in `build/artifacts/Community.{Version}.win-x64`.
-Also requires that the Docker engine is running a Windows image.
+Creates a Windows Nano Server base image with only the ASP.NET runtime dependencies and copies the build artifact.
+Requires that the application has already been built and is located in `build/artifacts/Community.{Version}.win-x64`.
+It also requires that the Docker engine is running a Windows image.

 ### Creating Docker containers

-To create a ready-to-run Docker container including a database server run `compose.{DbSystem}.sh`.
+To create a ready-to-run Docker container with a database server run `compose.{DbSystem}.sh`.

 ##### compose.mysql.sh